day8/re-com/README.md

 Your Process:
 - the initial load of `index.html` will fail because the figwheel compile hasn't yet finished.
-- be patient - the inital compile might take anything from 20sec to 3 mins depending on how many dependencies need to be downloaded (how many are not yet in your local Maven repo).
+- be patient - the initial compile might take anything from 20sec to 3 mins depending on how many dependencies need to be downloaded (how many are not yet in your local Maven repo).
 - keep an eye on the terminal started by figwheel, waiting for a green `Successfully compiled` message, at which point, figwheel will immediately move on and try to start the repl.
 - In response, you should refresh to HTML page.
 This refresh is needed for figwheel to complete the repl kick-off.
 - to quit figwheel and stop the server/compiler, type ` :cljs/quit` into the repl.